Warspoot/Translate/README.md

 *(i dont even know how to code)*

 ## Usage
-This repo works best when paired with an lm studio server
+This repo works best when paired with an LM Studio server *(may work with Ollama or other OpenAI-like endpoints but untested)*
 ### Config
 The following Scripts require a config.toml file with parameters (as an example):
 ```